yeom-heesu/USC_Hackathon/files/data_analysis.md

 4. The highest crime type by region (Note generalization)
 5. Region with the highest crime frequency by year or month
-6. Visualize the victim's sex ratio by region (지역마다 파이그래프 표시)  - 막대그래프
+6. Visualize the victim's sex ratio by region
 7. Percentage of victims age by region / crime